South African Revenue Service: Aftermath

 The day after Moyane's suspension, long-time SARS employee Mark Kingon was appointed acting SARS Commissioner, and he continued to act in that role after Ramaphosa had dismissed Moyane permanently.
 On 1 May 2019, Edward Kieswetter was appointed SARS Commissioner for a term of five years.
 Kieswetter is the former SARS Deputy Commissioner and former chief executive officer of financial services provider Alexander Forbes, and his appointment was recommended by an independent selection panel chaired by former Finance Minister Trevor Manuel.

 Since 2019, Kieswetter has spoken publicly about his efforts to rebuild the agency's capacity and reputation following the "massive failure in governance and integrity" within SARS between 2014 and 2018.
 He has cited as residual obstacles internal opposition to reform, low employee morale, and the high rate of turnover since 2014 – in April 2021, he told Parliament that more than 2,000 employees had left SARS since 2014.
 According to Kieswetter, state capture "traumatised" the organisation and its employees.
 However, SARS has re-established its Large Business Centre, Compliance Unit, and other key units; and taxpayer compliance improved by 26% in the 2020/21 financial year.

+On 2 April 2026, President Ramaphosa announced the appointment of Dr Ngobani Johnstone Makhubu as the new SARS Commissioner for a five-year term commencing 1 May 2026, succeeding Kieswetter whose contract concluded on 30 April 2026.
+The appointment was made in terms of section 6 of the SARS Act following a unanimous recommendation by a selection panel convened by Finance Minister Enoch Godongwana and chaired by former Finance Minister Nhlanhla Nene.
+Dr Makhubu had served as Deputy Commissioner for Taxpayer Engagement and Operations since May 2023 and had been involved in formulating SARS strategic direction since 2020, playing an active role in implementing the Vision 2024 strategy alongside Kieswetter.
+The Vision 2024 strategy delivered revenue collections with a compounded annual growth rate of 7.6 percent while voluntary compliance rose by 3.4 percentage points.
+Dr Makhubu brings more than 17 years of senior leadership experience across the public and private sectors, spanning tax administration, finance, mining, power generation and fast-moving consumer goods, and holds a PhD in Leadership, a Master in Business Leadership, a Bachelor of Electrical Engineering and a Bachelor of Economics.
+President Ramaphosa described SARS as a key institution responsible for mobilising financial resources to fund infrastructure and social services, and noted that the transition demonstrated the value of structured succession planning within the state.

+A requirement to submit an online travel declaration was introduced for most travellers entering or leaving South Africa on 1 July 2026.
+Before they travel, unless they qualify for one of a limited number of paper-based exceptions, all travellers must complete a declaration form, part of the Customs process, which SARS says "helps travellers [to] meet their legal obligation to declare goods, currency, bearer negotiable instruments (traveller's cheques, bearer cheques, money orders, and bearer bonds) and other relevant items in their possession".